-We are always delighted to hear about your housesitting experiences.
+We are always delighted to hear about your house sitting experiences.
 And we are even more delighted when our petsitters and housesitters are happy to share their experiences with a blog and personal photos.
-Read on to read Ellen’s budget travel guide Budapest, where she tells us of her travels this Summer while housesitting in Hungary.
+Read on to read Ellen’s budget travel guide Budapest, where she tells us of her budget travels this Summer while housesitting in Hungary.

 Budapest Budget travel guide – By a twenty-something housesitter

 With the cost of living crisis well and truly upon us we were mindful of our spending on travel.
 Living life as postgraduate students we were used to frugal living but we still want to explore the world.
 So, travelling on a budget is a huge priority.
 However, after having several bad experiences with hostels across Europe, my boyfriend and I decided to give housesitting a go.